- Graduate Programs

 - Ph.D. in Public and Social Policy

 Inspired by the Jesuit educational mission and its conviction that creation is good and human beings participate in its ongoing development toward a place where all can achieve their full potential, the Master of Public Administration at Saint Louis University prepares students for public service who are ethically grounded, technically competent, and empathetic to the culturally diverse needs of all community members.
 Reflecting the values and mission statement of its home department, Political Science, the MPA degree also educates students to assess the root causes of political phenomena, developing the skill of thinking globally while acting locally.

 This program is designed for public service professionals and pre-service students interested in preparing themselves for careers in the public or nonprofit sectors at the national, state and local levels.

 The program's primary objective is to provide its graduates with proficiency in management principles and techniques, research and evaluation skills, and the identification and analysis of individual and institutional values as they relate to social, economic and political behavior.

-The program is accredited by the Network of Schools of Public Affairs and Public Administration (NASPAA).
-The program's content, therefore, reflects the current trends in professional education towards training experts in the field.
+The program is a member of the Network of Schools of Public Affairs and Public Administration (NASPAA).
+The program's content reflects the current trends in professional education towards training experts in the field.